rbpalmer2401/brewblox-tilt/README.md

     network_mode: host
     command: -p 5001 --eventbus-host=172.17.0.1
 ```

+The brewblox-tilt docker images are available on docker hub.

+Note that the image tag to use is:

+-   rpi-latest for the arm architecture (when deploying on a RaspberryPi)
+-   latest for the amd architecture

 You'll also need to modify the eventbus entry in your existing BrewBlox docker compose file to look like this.